 Playgrounds can be a great source of entertainment, exercise, and socialization for growing children.
 However, playgrounds can also be incredibly dangerous.
 Every year, 200,000 children suffer playground-related injuries that require hospitalization.
 At least half of those injuries are considered to be severe.
 Statistics show that children between the ages of 5 and 9 are most likely to be involved in a playground accident.
+One of the best ways to ensure the safety of children on playgrounds is to use playground markings softsurfaces.

 Many playground accidents and injuries can be avoided.
 Here are 6 ways to protect your child from an injury at your local playground.